Sceptre/sceptre/CONTRIBUTING.md

   for unintuitive sections of code.
 - Includes documentation for new features.
 - Includes tests cases that demonstrates the previous flaw that now passes with the included patch, or demonstrates the newly added feature.
-Tests should have 100% code coverage.
+- New code should have 100% test coverage.
+The build will fail if overall code-coverage falls below 92%.
 - Is appropriately licensed (Apache 2.0).

 Please keep in mind: